-Graduates of the Master of Crosscultural and Applied Linguistics are uniquely qualified to apply linguistic skills and socio-semiotics skills and know-how in today’s globalised professional and community settings.
+Graduates of the Master of Crosscultural and Applied Linguistics are uniquely qualified to apply skills from the study of language in today’s globalised professional and community settings.

-The course has a special emphasis on diversity in the language of professional and social engagement.
-Students learn core concepts of language and culture, and gain skills in applying them in areas ranging from business to education, community relations, media, medicine, and law.
+The course has a special emphasis on the diversity of languages and their users, in professional and community settings.
+Students learn core concepts of language and culture, and gain skills in applying them in areas ranging from business to education, community relations, media, health, and law.

-In core units of study, students learn how an analysis of grammar and discourse can be carried out in ways that are 'appliable'.
-Students study ways in which language connects with visual context, including gesture, image, film and sound, while paying special attention to social media and digital platforms.
+In core units of study, students learn fundamental concepts of language structure and usage and learn how this knowledge can be applied.
+Students study ways in which language connects with visual context, for example in images and gestures, and in social media and digital platforms.

 Students develop a critical awareness of the connections between language, culture, and society, and their relation to differences in the forms of power and opportunity that are available to people in an ever-globalising world, depending on the language – or kind of language – they use.